Shrewsbury and Oswestry Crucial Crew was established in 1994 and is a registered charity, No 1125144.

 “To act as a resource for young people living in the Shrewsbury and Oswestry area of Shropshire by providing advice and assistance and organising programmes of physical, educational and other activities as a means of; A) advancing in life and helping young people by developing their skills, capacities and capabilities to enable them to participate in society as independent, mature and responsible individuals, and B) advancing their education.”

 Why is this important to our community?

 Crucial Crew provides today’s children with an opportunity to acquire essential life skills at an impressionable time in their development.
-At Crucial Crew children learn of the dangers of drugs, internet abuse and cyber bullying, stranger danger, the effects of hoax calls etc. For many organisations it is a rare and most cost effective opportunity to raise awareness of the many dangers of the sea, water, electricity, railways, poor hygiene, smoking, building sites, internet, dog awareness, alcohol abuse and farm situations.
+At Crucial Crew, children learn of the dangers of drugs, internet abuse and bullying, stranger danger, the effects of hoax calls etc. For many organisations, it is a rare and most cost-effective opportunity to raise awareness of the many dangers of the sea, water, electricity, railways, poor hygiene, smoking, building sites, internet, dog awareness, alcohol abuse and farm situations.
 As a result of attending, they are more confident in themselves and in a better position to make a positive contribution to their communities as they mature into junior citizens.
-The children also take this information back to their families, who have not been privileged to receive this training.
+The children also take this information back to their families, who may not have been privileged to receive this training.

 Who delivers the training?

-The training is delivered by professionals ranging from the Police, Fire and Rescue, Dog Warden, Health Authority, RNLI, St John’s Ambulance – and specialists representing rail, road and water safety, the environment, farming, health and safety, personal hygiene, IT skills and dangers on building sites.
+The training is delivered by professionals ranging from the Police, Fire and Rescue, Health Authority, RNLI – and specialists representing rail, road and water safety, the environment, farming, dog safety, health and safety, personal hygiene, IT skills and dangers on building sites.
 Each year the content is reviewed to ensure that it fully reflects current needs and developments.